What's Next for DCAA Executive Compensation Audits? What to Do in the Wake of the J.F. Taylor, Inc. Decision

 It is too early to discern the Government's response to the Taylor decision.
 Nevertheless, certain conclusions can be drawn.
 First, if there is no immediate ECR stand down, all in-process or new ECRs are subject to legal challenge.
 Affected contractors should subject any resulting disallowances to close scrutiny, and consider using the Disputes process in cases reflecting flaws in the execution of the reviews similar to those described in Taylor.
 Second, if the DCAA does change its methodology, the new approach must itself be carefully analyzed to determine whether it adequately addresses not only the statistical flaws enumerated in the Taylor decision, but also the non-statistical critiques asserted by JFT, but not ruled upon by the Board.
 These may themselves serve as free-standing legal bases for challenge to the results, or they can add weight to statistically-based arguments.
 Finally, contractors should review their own policies and processes for determining executive compensation, and their approaches to dealing with ECRs, to ensure that they have maximized their ability to avoid improper and unjustified disallowances based on a fatally-flawed DCAA method.

-Wiley Rein attorneys Richard B. O'Keeffe, Jr. and Nicole J. Owren-Wiest represented J.F.
+Wiley Rein attorney Richard B. O'Keeffe, Jr. represented J.F.
 Taylor, Inc. in these appeals.
-As appellate counsel, Mr. O'Keeffe and Ms. Owren-Wiest have a very detailed appreciation for the various issues raised in regard to the DCAA method, and are prepared to advise contractors in need of advice in regard to executive compensation issues raised by DCAA-conducted ECRs, and the most cost-effective options for addressing them.
+As appellate counsel, Mr. O'Keeffe has a very detailed appreciation for the various issues raised in regard to the DCAA method, and is prepared to advise contractors in need of advice in regard to executive compensation issues raised by DCAA-conducted ECRs, and the most cost-effective options for addressing them.